Counties 2 Dorset & Wilts North

 Counties 2 Dorset & Wilts North (formerly Dorset & Wilts 1 North) is an English rugby union league, forming part of the South West Division, for clubs primarily based in Wiltshire, sitting at tier 8 of the English rugby union system.
 Originally consisting of one league, Dorset & Wilts 1 split into North and South regional divisions in 2004.
-It had even had teams based in Berkshire participating until 2001, at which time they left to join the Buckinghamshire & Oxon leagues.
-At the start of the 2022-23 campaign a new Central Division was introduced, before being disbanded ahead of the 2025-26 season.
+Teams based in Berkshire participated until 2001, when they left to join the Buckinghamshire & Oxon leagues.
+At the start of the 2022–23 campaign a Central Division was introduced, before being disbanded ahead of the 2025–26 season.

 Promoted teams move up into Counties 1 Southern South while relegated teams tend to drop down into Counties 3 Dorset & Wilts North or Counties 3 Dorset & Wilts Central depending on location.

+2026–27

+Combe Down departed, promoted to Counties 1 Southern South, while Melksham II (11th) and Amesbury (12th) were relegated to Counties 3 Dorset & Wilts Central.